 King’s College Saint Michael’s offers a number of scholarships each academic year.
-Scholarships range from 5% of the school fees up to a full scholarship, which would cover 100% of the standard school fees.
+Scholarships range from 5% upwards of the school fees.

 Scholarships are awarded on the basis of academic ability and/or other variables such as sporting or musical ability.
 Scholarships may also be awarded to students whose nationality is not already represented in the school.
 Scholarships are normally awarded for the duration of the course the student is applying for.
 Thus: